san650/ember-cli-page-object/guides/components.md

 ## Scopes

-CSS selector `scope` encloses a component to a corresponding DOM element.
-Parent scopes are encountered when calculating a nested component selector.
+The `scope` attribute, which refers to the CSS selector that encloses a component, is used to target the corresponding DOM element during testing.
+Parent scopes are included when calculating a nested component's selector.

 Given the following HTML